nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `st/START_TIME` and `et/END_TIME` should be in the format `hh:mm`.
 * `ed/END_DATE` is optional, if unspecified `END_DATE` will be assumed to be the same as `START_DATE`
 * `si/STUDENT_INDEX` can be specified one or more times according to the number of attending students.
-* Consult to be added must not already exist in the lesson list.
+* Consult to be added must not already exist in your lesson list.
-* Consult to be added must not clash with other lessons in the lesson list.
+* Consult to be added must not clash with other lessons in your lesson list.

 Examples:
 * `addconsult l/Consultation on recursion sd/2022-10-14 st/12:00 et/14:00 si/3 si/4` adds a consult lesson with description `Consultation on recursion` on `Oct-14-2022` from `12:00` to `14:00` with the 3rd and 4th student in your student list.